-Dogs Trust is aware of the scale of suffering faced by dogs around the world and we have established an international grant programme to help registered not for profit, non-governmental animal welfare organisations run projects that will make lasting improvements to dog welfare within their own communities.
+Dogs Trust Worldwide is aware of the scale of suffering faced by dogs around the world and we have an international grants programme to help registered, not for profit organisations run projects that will make lasting improvements to dog welfare within their own communities.

 We will support well governed groups all over the world (except for the United Kingdom and the Republic of Ireland where Dogs Trust runs its own programmes), and well-planned projects that have the potential to make a strong impact.
 We are happy to have applications for innovative projects that other organisations can learn from, and that contribute towards encouraging responsible dog ownership or humane management of dog populations.
 All projects must be sustainable and make a measurable difference.

 Projects that we currently fund include: catch, neuter, vaccinate release for street dogs; educating children to be safe around dogs; carrying out rabies vaccination campaigns and providing subsidised vet treatment to low income groups, in countries ranging from Guatemala, India, Latvia, Malawi, Malta, Mexico, Romania, and Thailand.

 Our maximum grant that can be awarded for organisations who we have not previously funded through our grants programme is £30,000.

 We are not currently accepting new applications for Education projects, as we are reviewing our funding criteria for work in this field.
 This is temporary and we will advise on our website later when we are able to accept applications for Education projects again.

 The deadline for the submission of applications for the next Dogs Trust Worldwide grants meeting is Monday 9th August 2021.